 Her whimsical landscapes are capturing the attention of many in the art world and collectors, who consider Phyllis one of the greatest landscape artists of our time.
+We agree.

 Most of Shafer’s landscapes are set in Lake Tahoe and the Arizona desert where she gets her inspiration.
 The end result is a lively painting that dances in rhythm with Phyllis’s obvious deep connection to nature.